nickerso/cellml-spec-sphinx-test/source/general-matters.rst

       information item is in.

-   4. The following paragraph applies only to character information items for which all ancestor element information items are in the CellML, the MathML or the RDF namespace.
+   4. The following paragraph applies only to character information items which are the direct child of an element information item in a CellML namespace, or in the MathML or RDF namespace.

       Inserting or removing character information items that consist entirely of whitespace characters, changing the number of